Sky12072/terminal-assessment/readme.md

 - research most travelled countries around the world.
 Duration: 1 hour.
 - research which countries are in certain season in particular months.
 Duration: 2 hours.
 - research activity ideas.
 Duration: 1 hour.
-- research and implement how do I put all these data in ruby with the right syntax and accessable.
+- research and implement how do I put all these data in ruby with the right syntax and accessible.
 Duration: 4 hours.
 - Implement the plan.
 Duration: 4 hours.

 2. Build questions feature